 Dividend payout ratio: 88.55% of net profits

-Recently Centuria Capital has paid out, on average, around 41.32% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 2.87% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Centuria Capital shareholders could enjoy a 2.87% return on their shares, in the form of dividend payments.
-In Centuria Capital's case, that would currently equate to about A$0.1 per share.
+Recently Centuria Capital has paid out, on average, around 88.55% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 8.29% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Centuria Capital shareholders could enjoy a 8.29% return on their shares, in the form of dividend payments.
+In Centuria Capital's case, that would currently equate to about A$0.116 per share.

 Centuria Capital share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Centuria Capital's is 0.7246.
-This would suggest that Centuria Capital's shares are less volatile than average (for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Centuria Capital's is 1.086.
+This would suggest that Centuria Capital's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Centuria Capital overview

 Centuria Capital Group, an investment manager, markets and manages investment products primarily in Australia.
-It operates through five segments: Property Funds Management, Co- Investments, Developments, Property and Development Finance, Investment Bonds Management, Co-Investments, and Corporate.
+It operates through Property Funds Management, Co- Investments, Developments, Property and Development Finance, Investment Bonds Management, and Corporate segments.
 The Property Funds Management segment manages listed and unlisted property funds.
 The Co-Investments segment holds interest in property funds, properties held for sale, and other liquid investments.
-The Developments segment engages in the completion of structured property developments for the commercial office, industrial, health, affordable housing, and residential mixed use.
+The Developments segment engages in the management of development project and structured property developments for the commercial office, industrial, and health through residential mixed use.
 The Property and Development Finance segment provide real estate secured non-bank finance for land sub-division, bridging finance, development projects, and residual stock.
 The Investment Bonds Management segment manages benefit funds, which include a range of financial products, such as single and multi-premium investments.
 The Corporate segment manages reverse mortgage lending portfolio.
 The company was incorporated in 2000 and is headquartered in Sydney, Australia.

 Frequently asked questions